-A short drive from the surf and sand of Southern California, an entirely different landscape emerges: the mountains, lakes and scenery of the Inland Empire.
-Head east from San Diego, Orange County or Los Angeles, and follow the 110-mile-long Rim of the World Scenic Byway, nicknamed for its stunning views along the cliffs of the San Bernardino Mountains.
+A short drive from the surf and sand of Southern California, an entirely different landscape emerges: the mountains, lakes, and scenery of the Inland Empire.
+Head east from San Diego, Orange County, or Los Angeles, and take a California road trip along the 110-mile-long Rim of the World Scenic Byway, nicknamed for its stunning views along the cliffs of the San Bernardino Mountains.
 Here are five great stops to make along the way, culminating at Big Bear Lake.

 Embark on the Rim of the World

-The byway begins at Cajon Pass, on State Highway 138 between the San Bernardino and San Gabriel Mountains.
-You can drive the byway year-round: You’ll want tire chains during the snowy winter, but that’s also when you can make snow angels in the Snow Play Area.
-Make the most of photo-op-ready stops, like Silverwood Lake Overlook off the State Highway 138, which offers a view of the sparkling lake.
+The Inland Empire byway begins at Cajon Pass, on State Highway 138 between the San Bernardino and San Gabriel Mountains.
+You can take this California road trip year-round: You’ll want tire chains during the snowy winter, but that’s also when you can make snow angels in the Snow Play Area.
+Make the most of photo-op-ready turnouts, like Silverwood Lake Overlook off State Highway 138, which offers a view of the sparkling lake.

 Recharge at Lake Arrowhead

 Take a detour on State Route 173 to relax at this deep-blue mountain lake and the quaint town that neighbours it.
 Stay the night at Lake Arrowhead Resort & Spa, just outside the village, where you can kayak across the lake, roast s’mores on the shore, or get a massage.
 While you’re here, hike a stretch of the Pacific Crest Trail—about seven miles from the lake—or take a steamboat ride on the Arrowhead Queen to ogle lakefront homes and learn about the movies filmed here over the years.
 Stop at Shop Road Trip and pick up some hand-crafted pottery, sun-catchers, vintage rugs, and native-tribe-made sweaters.